 - Applicants must be seeking admission to a U.S. graduate school beginning the fall following their application submission.

-- Applicants must be able to attend June 2018 orientation in Washington, D.C. if selected.
+- Applicants must be able to attend an early June orientation at Howard University in Washington, D.C.

 - Applicants must be available to fulfill the summer internship obligations.